 ASC 820, Fair Value Measurement and Disclosures, requires all entities to disclose the fair value of financial instruments, both assets and liabilities for which it is practicable to estimate fair value, and defines fair value of a financial instrument as the amount at which the instrument could be exchanged in a current transaction between willing parties.
-As of December 31, 2016 and 2015, the recorded values of cash, accounts receivable, prepaid expenses, accounts payable, and accrued expenses approximate the fair values due to the short-term nature of the instruments.
+As of December 31, 2017 and 2016, the recorded values of cash, accounts receivable, prepaid expenses, accounts payable, and accrued expenses approximate the fair values due to the short-term nature of the instruments.
+The notes payable and line of credit-related party are considered financial instruments.
+However, the Company is unable to reasonably determine the fair value of these obligations.